-Look Out Posts, perched on wind swept headlands with their distinctive EIRE signs, mostly comprised single room concrete structures and began to appear all round the coastline from September 1939 after the outbreak of World War 2.
+Look Out Posts, perched on windswept headlands with their distinctive EIRE signs, mostly comprised single-room concrete structures and began to appear all around the coastline from September 1939 after the outbreak of World War 2.
 Coastwatchers were paid 35/- per week and were recruited locally for their expert knowledge of the coast.

-Isolated on the western edge of Europe and walking a complicated neutrality tightrope, Ireland, too, depended on its merchant marine to ship our much needed revenue earning agricultural products to Britain and return with wheat, fruit, tea, fuel, and vital raw materials from around the globe.
+Isolated on the western edge of Europe and walking a complicated neutrality tightrope, Ireland, too, relied on its merchant marine to ship our needed revenue-earning agricultural products to Britain and return with wheat, fruit, tea, fuel, and vital raw materials from around the globe.
 Neutral though we were, Ireland depended on British tankers for our petroleum.
-Both Irish and many foreign seamen showed remarkable bravery running the gauntlet of the hunting U-boats which didn’t always recognise Ireland’s neutrality resulting in many Irish lives lost during Battle of Atlantic.
-Indeed, Irish losses at start of war were a grim harbinger of the terrible days ahead.
+Both Irish and many foreign seamen, serving in the Irish Mercantile Marine, showed remarkable bravery in running the gauntlet of the hunting U-boats which didn’t always recognise Ireland’s neutrality resulting in many Irish lives lost during the Battle of the Atlantic.
+Indeed, Irish losses at the start of the war were a grim harbinger of the terrible days ahead.

-But it wasn’t until March 9, 1940, that the true horror of The Battle of the Atlantic became apparent when Leukos, an Irish trawler, was sunk by gunfire from U-38, north-west of Tory Island with the loss of 11 crew.
-It is believed that she may have moved between the surfacing U-boat and English trawler, in the hope that the tricolour would protect her while the English boat escaped 03.
+But it wasn’t until March 9, 1940, that the true horror of The Battle of the Atlantic became apparent when Leukos, an Irish trawler, was sunk by gunfire from U-38, northwest of Tory Island with the loss of 11 crew.
+It is believed that she may have moved between the surfacing U-boat and the English trawler, in the hope that the tricolour would protect her while the English boat escaped.
+03

 By August 1940, the danger of a German invasion was on everyone’s lips and the fears were well-founded.
-Parish Councils were formed, representing a cross-section of society, with an immediate aim of safeguarding and storing reserves food and fuel supplies by hiding them in rural areas.
-Germany’s hidden intentions towards Ireland were secret and malign; but crystal clear in her subterfuge, sending spies to collude with the IRA.
+Parish Councils were formed, representing a cross-section of society, with the immediate aim of safeguarding and storing reserves of food and fuel supplies by hiding them in rural areas.
+Germany’s hidden intentions towards Ireland were secret and malign, but crystal clear in her subterfuge, sending spies to collude with the IRA.

-In late August 1940, Garda and the army checkpoints on the bridges in Ballina was evidence that concern was growing in Ireland and families were told to prepare for a possible German invasion.
+In late August 1940, Garda and the army checkpoints on the bridges over the River Moy in Ballina were evidence that concern was growing in Ireland and families were told to prepare for a possible German invasion.
 Those fears were well-founded.
 In the Autumn of 1940, the German High Command in Berlin was putting the final touches to Operation Green (German: Unternehmen Grün); its plan to invade Ireland by sea and air.

 Lifeboats Come Ashore

-April 1940 brought the first such tidings of The Battle of the Atlantic from beyond our western horizon as north-westerly gales swept the dismal wreckage into the bays, coves and onto the beaches from Antrim to Cork.
+April 1940 brought the first such tidings of The Battle of the Atlantic from beyond our western horizon as north-westerly gales swept the dismal wreckage into the bays, coves and onto the beaches all along Mayo’s ragged 1,168 km of coastline.
 At first, came empty lifeboats, the flotsam and jetsam from sunken cargo ships, mute evidence of the destruction at sea.

-Walking along coast at Aughadoon near Erris Head in early April, John Carey of Aughdoon saw a lifeboat 30 feet long, fully intact with the exception of the identification board which was missing, battered off by the jagged rocks.
-All efforts to save the craft from the grip of the rocks were futile 04.
+Walking along the coast at Aughadoon near Erris Head in early April, John Carey of Aughdoon saw a lifeboat 30 feet long, fully intact except for the identification board which was missing, battered off by the jagged rocks.
+All efforts to save the craft from the grip of the rocks were futile.
+04

-During the course of the Battle of the Atlantic many more empty lifeboats would come ashore along Mayo’s Atlantic coast.
+During the Battle of the Atlantic, many more empty lifeboats would come ashore along Mayo’s Atlantic coast.
 We will never know the fate of those who launched these lifeboats; they may well have been rescued and the abandoned boat was carried by the wind and currents as so often happened; or the craft may have drifted away in an oily sea after being launched amid the flames, turmoil and chaos around a sinking ship.
-It is worth noting that during March and early April 1940 the crews of a number of ships torpedoed in the North Atlantic were rescued leaving empty lifeboats to drift on the waves.
+It is worth noting that during March and early April 1940, the crews of several ships torpedoed in the North Atlantic were rescued leaving empty lifeboats to drift on the waves.

 In the late Spring of 1940, a schoolboy discovered the first victim of the Battle of the Atlantic to be washed ashore in Mayo on Doolough beach, a beautiful stretch of golden strand framed by Achill’s peaks to the south and The Mullet peninsula to the west.

-David Reilly from Doolough was just 15-years-old when he discovered the unidentified body of a middle-aged seamen washed up by the tide on Saturday evening, April 6, 1940.
+David Reilly from Doolough was just 15-years-old when he discovered the unidentified body of a middle-aged seaman washed up by the tide on Saturday evening, April 6, 1940.
 David ran home and told his father who informed Garda Supt.
 Burns in Belmullet.
 Sergt.
 W. Dorrian, Bangor Erris, had the remains removed to Geesala where an inquest was held by Dr. James P. McNulty, Coroner for North Mayo, in the premises of John McGeehin, publican.
-Dr. John Callaghan, medical officer Bangor Erris, said the body had been about three months in the water 06.
+Dr. John Callaghan, medical officer Bangor Erris, said the body had been about three months in the water.
+06

 It was to be the first of many such inquests that Dr. McNulty was to preside at throughout North Mayo over the coming months and years.
-A Killala GP, Dr. McNulty had succeeded his father, Dr. John McNulty.
-He was medical officer of the Killala Dispensary District for 46 years and Coroner for North Mayo from 1934-1966.
+A Killala GP, Dr. McNulty had succeeded his father, Dr. John McNulty, George Street, Killala.
+He was the medical officer of the Killala Dispensary District for 46 years and Coroner for North Mayo from 1934 to1966.
 He was Honorary Secretary of the North Mayo Hunt for many years and was also an enthusiastic yachtsman.
 Dr. McNulty died in London in April 1987 in his 92nd year.

-However, before the year’s end there were so many bodies coming ashore, it was decided that remains could be interred on the word of the local doctor without a post-mortem or inquest.
+However, before the year’s end, there were so many bodies coming ashore, that it was decided that remains could be interred on the word of the local doctor without a post-mortem or inquest.

-Further evidence of the awful carnage taking place at sea began to wash up on Mayo shores in the weeks that followed, delivered by north- westerlies.
+Further evidence of the awful carnage taking place at sea began to wash up on Mayo shores in the weeks that followed, delivered by north-westerlies.
 Dangerous mines came ashore and even the bridge of a ship drifted close to the shoreline at Rossport.
 Not surprisingly, this flotsam and jetsam became a huge attraction bringing onlookers and enterprising beachcombers in their hundreds to the Mayo coast.
-The bounty was so plentiful that “lamps and torchlights illuminated the coast during the darkness of night” 07.
+The bounty was so plentiful that beachcombers with their “lamps and torchlights illuminated the coast during the darkness of night“.
+07

 Barrels of grease, lorry tubes and tyres, packets of cigars, tobacco, coffee, cocoa, brooms and brushes, timber, and even a motor car, were washed up at various places.
 Eleven barrels of crude oil were washed in at Kilcummin and many other barrels of oil were washed ashore at other points.

-“I hadn’t a ‘gaill’ * for the past two days as I cannot afford to pay 11 pence for an ounce of De Valera’s tobacco,” said an old coastal veteran as a box of flake tobacco in prime condition, sent as a gift, he said, from Hitler, came riding on a wave to his feet 08.
+One old-timer at Blacksod told the Western People in May 1940: “I hadn’t a ‘gaill’ * for the past two days as I cannot afford to pay 11 pence for an ounce of De Valera’s tobacco, … as a box of flake tobacco in prime condition, sent as a gift, he said, from Hitler, came riding on a wave to his feet.”
+08

 Danger From Sea